Spruce up your home for spring

 - Consider installing gutter screens/protectors

-- Look to see if any are missing
+- Look to see if any shingles or flashing are deteriorated or missing

 - Check for damaged , cracked, buckled, or areas missing the granules